mestiez/Android-2/README.md

 The server runs on .NET 5.0 so can be built for whatever platform you want to run it on.
 Read the [dotnet documentation](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish) to learn more about publishing.

 After it is built, create a file called `bot_token` in the output directory and paste your bot token inside.
 The file name should match `bot_token` exactly, no extension.
+Also create `listening_address` with the target listener address, and `client_address` with the target client address.

 Then, you can simply run

-`dotnet ./AndroidServer.dll --urls=[address]`
+`dotnet ./Backend.dll`

-and replace `[address]` with the address of your server.
-This has to be run directly from inside the output folder to ensure the `bot_token` file is found.
+This has to be run directly from inside the output folder to ensure the files you created are found.

 **IMPORTANT: THERE IS NO SECURITY IN PLACE YET.
 Anyone can access the control panel if they have the address.
 Host it locally or implement some sort of authentication**